firassziedan/objectionjs-graphql/README.md

 options argument.
 So, each time the builder is called, it will be called with **skipUndefined** enabled.
 This can be useful when you use [graphql-tools](https://github.com/apollographql/graphql-tools) schema stitching.

-## Cacheing
+## Caching

-We add a cache layer to the graphql builder.
+We add a cache layer to the GraphQl builder.
 This is useful when you have a lot of queries that are similar.
 You can enable the cache by passing a cache object to the builder.

-Specifying Cache options when building the GraphQL schema is not necessary but it can drastically improve performance GraphQL Caching options are : `host, port, redisKeyPrefix, timeout`
+Specifying Cache options when building the GraphQL schema is not necessary, but it can drastically improve performance GraphQL Caching options are: `host, port, redisKeyPrefix, timeout`

 `host` and `port` specify the host and port of your Redis connection

-`redisKeyPrefix` is a prefix for all the cached Redis keys, default value is 'gqlCache'
+`redisKeyPrefix` is a prefix for all the cached Redis keys, the default value is 'gqlCache'

-`timeout` specifies the age of each cached Redis key in seconds, defaults to 1 hour, you might need to change this value in case your system often faces data updates
+`timeout` specifies the age of each cached Redis key in seconds, and defaults to 1 hour, you might need to change this value in case your system often faces data updates.

 ```js
 const graphql = require('graphql').graphql;